 Parmesan Crusted Salmon

-- Irresistible Taste and Texture – The herby parmesan crust gives the fish loads of flavor, and it also adds a crunchy texture that might even turn the pickiest of eaters into salmon lovers!
+Irresistible Taste and Texture – I love the herb-kissed parmesan crust that gives the fish loads of flavor, and it also adds a crunchy texture that might even turn the pickiest of eaters into salmon lovers!

-- Easy to Customize – Change up any of the 6 simple ingredients and use your choice of herbs, gluten-free breadcrumbs, or cheeses to make this oven baked salmon recipe just right for you.
+Easy to Customize – If you like to tinker in the kitchen like me, you can change up any of the 6 simple ingredients and use your choice of herbs, gluten-free breadcrumbs, or cheeses to make this oven baked salmon recipe just right for you.

-- Effortlessly Elegant – Ready in under 20 minutes, this dish is easy enough to make on a busy weeknight yet decadent enough to serve for special occasions and holidays.
+Effortlessly Elegant – Ready in under 20 minutes, this dish is easy enough to make on a busy weeknight yet decadent enough to serve for special occasions and holidays.
+Also, it’s one of those protein recipes I often serve over rice or on top of a favorite salad.

-- Wild Salmon Fillet – Get one large enough to feed however many people you’re feeding.
+- Wild salmon – Get a salmon fillet large enough for however many people you’re feeding.
 Or buy two fillets!
 Look for wild-caught fish when available, sustainable farm-sourced fish that is fresh-caught that day, or – as a last resort – fish that was caught and frozen on the same day.

-- Breadcrumbs – I used plain breadcrumbs but you can use seasoned Italian Breadcrumbs if you’d like.
+- Breadcrumbs – I use plain breadcrumbs, so I can season them myself, but you can use seasoned Italian breadcrumbs if you’d like.

-- Cheese – Freshly grated parmesan, grana padano, or pecorino romano cheese is best.
-But you can use pre-grated cheese as well in a pinch.
+- Cheese – Freshly grated parmesan, grana padano, or pecorino romano cheese off the block is best.
+But you can use pre-grated cheese as well if you’re in a pinch.

 - Aromatics – A combo of minced garlic, fresh thyme, and fresh chives makes the parmesan crust pure heaven!

-- Butter – Use unsalted butter to add richness to the crust without overpower the other seasonings.
+- Butter – Use unsalted butter to add richness to the crust without overpowering the other seasonings.

 Recipe Variations

-- Dairy-free – You don’t have to use butter in this recipe.
+- Olive oil – You don’t have to use butter in this recipe.
 Instead, you can brush a little olive oil over the salmon in the pan.

 - Herbs – Feel free to change up the flavor profile to your liking.
 You can use parsley, basil, marjoram, or dill as the fresh herbs in your parmesan herb crust!